Work from Home Jobs for Disabled

-As of 2012, estimates suggest that over fifty million U.S. workers (about 40% of the working population) could work from home at least part of the time, but in 2008 only 2.5 million employees, excluding the self-employed, considered their home to be their primary place of business.
-The number of employees reported to have worked from their home "on their primary job" in 2010 has been reported as 9.4 million (6.6% of the workforce), though, this number might include the self-employed.
+As of 2012, estimates suggest that over fifty million U.S. workers (about 40% of the working population) could work from home at least part of the time.
+Still, in 2008 only 2.5 million employees, excluding the self-employed, considered their home their primary place of business.
+The number of employees reported to have worked from their home "as their primary job" in 2010 has been reported as 9.4 million (6.6% of the workforce), though this number might include the self-employed.

 Subtopics and Associated Subjects